twz123/logbook/README.md

 ## Obfuscation

 The goal of *Obfuscation* is to prevent certain sensitive parts of HTTP requests and responses to be logged.
-This usually includes the *Authorization* header but could also apply to certain plaintext query or form parameters, e.g. *password*.
+This usually includes the *Authorization* header but could also apply to certain plain text query or form parameters, e.g. *password*.

-Logbook differentiates between `Obfuscator` (for headers and query parameters) and `BodyObfuscator`.
-The default behaviour for all of them is to **not** obfuscate at all.
+Logbook differentiates between `Obfuscator` for plain string values,`KeyedObfuscator` for headers and query parameters, and `BodyObfuscator`.
+The default behavior for all of them is to **not** obfuscate at all.

 You can use predefined obfuscators: